yoasyo25/career-development-curriculum/module_one/developer_identity.md

 #### Complete Profile
 - Share your email address, personal website, location, headshot
 - Never block someone from connecting with you while you are job searching -- the more information the better

+### Stack Overflow
+Same rules:

+* Use the same photo
+* Tell your story
+* Include links to your Twitter, GitHub, LinkedIn
+* Location